weebi-com/weebi_server/packages/fence_service/README.md

 # permissions

+## explain standard user journey

+1. The boss (company/entreprise/franchise) signs up throught the webapp
+2. Authentifies, and get a Bearer token with firmCreation permission
+3. The boss creates a Firm
+4. Authentifies again with refresh token to get lastest admin permissions on this firm
+5. The boss creates a 2nd boutique
+6. The boss setup/imports articles, contacts and past tickets if any
+7. The boss creates users

 ## explain chains

 A chain is a group of boutiques
 Boutiques in a chain share the same article catalog and contact directory A boutique belongs to a single chain
-Chain 3 will not be able to add any of BTQ 1,2,3,4,5 Users who have permissions over two chains need two devices
+Users who have permissions over two chains need two devices or will need to download articles and contacts every time
  _______                         _______
 | Chain1 |        _______        | Chain3|
 | BTQ1   |       | Chain2|       |       |